It may surprise you to know that several animals walk on two legs!

 Climate change and habitat loss are causing their populations to decline, and we must take action to protect these incredible creatures.

-By supporting conservation efforts and making changes in our lives to reduce our environmental impact, we can help ensure that polar bears and other animals that walk on two legs have a bright future.
+By supporting conservation efforts and changing our lives to reduce our environmental impact, we can help ensure that polar bears and other animals that walk on two legs have a bright future.

 11. Kangaroos